cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

       - authorized user name
     * - security.auth.client.password
       - password used for authenticating the user
-    * - security.auth.client.gateway.hostname
-      - Host name that is used by authentication client
-    * - security.auth.client.gateway.port
-      - Host port number that is used by authentication client
-    * - security.auth.client.gateway.ssl.enabled
+    * - security.auth.client.verify.ssl.cert
-      - Enable/Disable SSL
+      - When SSL is enabled, to allow self-signed certificates set this to false

 .. |(TM)| unicode:: U+2122 .. trademark sign